Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 The Customer Satisfaction Score (CSAT) is a straightforward measure that asks customers to rate their satisfaction with your service or product.

-Responses range from 1 (very unsatisfied) to 5 (very satisfied).
+When measuring customer satisfaction, responses range from 1 (very unsatisfied) to 5 (very satisfied).

 To calculate your total CSAT score, divide the number of respondents who selected 4 and 5 by the total number of respondents.
 You can use the total sum to equally benchmark results over time.